 PHEM represents a unique and exciting area of medical practice; fast-paced decision making, hazards faced at incident scenes, isolated working conditions, environmental challenges, and resource limitations.

-Pre-Hospital Emergency Medicine (PHEM) is a General Medical Council approved subspecialty for anaesthesia and emergency medicine.
+Pre-Hospital Emergency Medicine (PHEM) is a General Medical Council approved subspecialty for anaesthesia, emergency medicine and intensive care medicine.
 As an approved subspecialty, anaesthesia trainees who complete the subspecialty training will have their Certificate of Completion of Training (CCT) in Anaesthetics annotated with subspecialty of Pre-Hospital Emergency Medicine.